sergeykhbr/rtlgen/README.md

 ## Main Idea

-  River CPU and peripheries libraries have different implementation versions on both RTL languages VHDL and System Verilog.
-I am using SystemC implementation as the main reference model.
-To support consistence of all these implementations with the reference SystemC I am goind to use this RTL generator.
+  River CPU and peripheries libraries have different RTL implementation versions:
+System Verilog and VHDL (see [riscv_vhdl](https://github.com/sergeykhbr/riscv_vhdl) project).
+It is quite compilcate to maintain the precise SystemC that matches to these RTL implementations.
+To support consistency of all these implementations (SystemC, SystemVerilog and VHLD) this generator is used.

 ## Code generator features: